offgriddev/esta/docs/methodology.md

-# estimation by code metric
+# estimation by code complexity

 For meaningful estimations, we need to rely on objective metrics.
 If we are to estimate in a meaninful way outside giving an estimation based on time to delivery, time being measured by hours / weeks / months.
 Therefore, subjective measurements cannot be the primary means of estimation for a development team as a concrete measurement is always required.